 This article has been republished with minor changes.
 These changes do not impact the academic content of the article.

 Citation information

-Cite this article as: Factors affecting eco-friendly purchase intention: subjective norms and ecological consciousness as moderators, Dikdik Harjadi & Ardi Gunardi, Cogent Business & Management (2022), 9: 2148334.
+Cite this article of 1 ctors affecting eco-friendly purchase intention: subjective norms and ecological consciousness as moderators, Dikdik Harjadi & Ardi Gunardi, Cogent Business & Management (2022), 9: 2148334.